 Implications of Population Decline

 When I was in high school, the bogeyman in social trends was “the population explosion.”
 Everybody knew that it was irresponsible to have more than two children in these modern, enlightened times.
 Anyone who did have a large family was just selfish, adding to the surplus population, using up the dwindling resources of the planet.
-Now, according to this article, Demographics and the Culture War by Stanley Kurtz in Policy Review Online, we’re heading toward a worldwide population implosion, a decline in population that is “set to ramify geometrically.”
+Now, according to the article, Demographics and the Culture War by Stanley Kurtz in Policy Review Online, we’re heading toward a worldwide population implosion, a decline in population that is “set to ramify geometrically.”

 As population falls, the pool of potential mothers in each succeeding generation shrinks.
 So even if, well into the process, there comes a generation of women with a higher fertility rate than their mothers’, the momentum of population decline could still be locked in.
 Population decline may also be cemented into place by economics.
 To support the ever-growing numbers of elderly, governments may raise taxes on younger workers.
 That would make children even less affordable than they are today, decreasing the size of future generations still further.